HPT UK A4C

 -

-It is important to establish vitamin D levels and magnesium when testing calcium and PTH the first time.
+It is important to establish vitamin D and magnesium levels when testing calcium and PTH the first time.

 -

 When a pan of water is boiling, we turn down or turn off the gas.
 PHPT is a similar principle.
-When PTH is unable to balance your calcium, it is malfunctioning and needs to be fixed by removing the malfunctioning parathyroid gland(s).
-Imagine two children on a see-saw.
-It is never normal to see both children elevated.
+When parathyroid glands are unable to balance calcium, one or more of them are malfunctioning which needs to be rectified by removing the malfunctioning parathyroid gland(s).
+Picture two children on a see-saw.
+We wouldn't see both children highly elevated.
 Think of the bubble in a spirit level when testing if a shelf is straight.
 The bubble should be in the middle.
 When it's at one end, the shelf is unbalanced and needs correcting.
+If your blood results are questionable, repeat tests two or three times, to look for a trend.
+Calcium levels can fluctuate back into the normal range with PHPT.
+We've seen studies dating back to 1948 confirming this, and followed a huge number of members over the years, who've gone on to have a successful parathyroidectomy in these circumstances.

 -